wacncontent/CustomizeTool/addCommentOutput/includes/configure-ssl-web-site.md

 ##<a name="bkmk_domainname"></a>Enable SSL for your custom domain

 To enable HTTPS for a custom domain, such as **contoso.com**, you must first register a custom domain name with a domain name registrar.
-For more information on how to configure the domain name of a web app, see [Configuring a custom domain name for an Azure Web Site](/develop/net/common-tasks/custom-dns-web-site/).
+For more information on how to configure the domain name of a web app, see [Configuring a custom domain name for an Azure Web <!-- deleted by customization Site](/develop/net/common-tasks/custom-dns-web-site/) --><!-- keep by customization: begin --> Site](/documentation/articles/web-sites-custom-domain-name//) <!-- keep by customization: end -->.
 Once you have registered a custom domain name and configured your web app to respond to the custom name, you must request an SSL certificate for the domain.

 > [AZURE.NOTE] In order to enable HTTPS for custom domain names, you must configure your web app for **Standard** mode.
 This may incur additional costs if you are currently using free or shared mode.
 For more information on shared and **Standard** pricing, see [Pricing Details][pricing].